 By automating alerts, reminders, reports and creating custom fields, you and your staff will have complete visibility over your fleet expenses.
 Things such as periodic services can be flagged up well in advance meaning no excuse for missed appointments or lost time!

 Mobile workforces, particularly in the construction industry, have to respond to customer requests as and when they come in.
 By ensuring that your fleet is in optimum condition at any given time, you will be able to respond to a customer enquiry at a moment’s notice, both increasing your productivity and your customer satisfaction.

 Last minute issues can be costly, a team breaking down on the way to a job doesn’t just incur the cost of repair, it may well lose you the earnings from that particular job.
 This can all be avoided by planning ahead, scheduling reminders and getting vehicles booked in well ahead of time.

 6. Streamline Your Fleet

-Underutilised assets can be a real drain on your finances, you’ll still be paying tax, insurance and for regular maintenance you just won’t be using them to their full capability.
-If you have vehicles in your fleet that are currently not being used or are likely to become redundant in the future, sell them.
+Underutilized assets can be a real drain on your finances.
+You’ll still be paying tax, insurance and for regular maintenance for your assets but just won’t be using them to their full capability.
+If you have vehicles in your fleet that are currently not being used or are likely to become redundant in the future, sell them!
 There is no point in holding on to an asset just for the sake of it.

 Likewise, through detailed reporting on different vehicle conditions, you can calculate the best time to sell your vehicle when it nears the end of its lifespan.
-There will come a point where it is costing more to maintain then it is worth, and by using the data gathered over previous periods you can get rid of the asset well before this becomes an issue.
+There will come a point where it is costing more to maintain than it is worth, and by using the data gathered over previous periods it makes sense to decommission an asset in plenty of time before this becomes an issue.